 As part of the approval of a Conditional Overlay, a new allowable use that was otherwise prohibited may not be allowed nor can a CO reduce dimensional standards, such as a setback; Similarly through a CO, standards may only be increased and not decreased.
 Additionally, the Section 20-0303.C clearly states that "requirements of a C-O district are in addition to and supplement all other applicable standards and requirements of the underlying zoning district".
 The concern with Conditional Overlays is that they inherently treat similarly situated properties differently and it can be hard to find a rational basis for the variation in applied standards.
-Conditional Overlays are often included as part of a negotiation between a property owner/developer and nearby residents in a zoning case in which the property owner receives the rezoning in return for agreeing to certain conditions, such as a prohibition of certain uses or a height limit on the building(s).
+Conditional Overlays are often included as part of a negotiation between a property owner receives the rezoning in return for agreeing to certain conditions, such as a prohibition of certain uses or a height limit on the building(s).